 Researching your competitors is a vital part of understanding your own offerings, establishing benchmarks for growth, identifying your company’s unique differentiators, and making intelligent decisions that help you exceed customer expectations.

-This should go far beyond scouring their social media profiles or Google Ads: It should also include a deep look at the companys’ histories, their largest customers, and where they’re thriving or failing to meet customer expectations.
+This should go far beyond scouring their social media profiles or Google Ads: It should also include a deep look at the companies’ histories, their largest customers, and where they’re thriving or failing to meet customer expectations.
 Dive into the strategies they’re using (and whether or not those strategies are successful), and consider implementing them yourself, if necessary.
 Don’t be afraid to study their weaknesses and capitalize on those shortcomings by filling in the gaps at your own company.

 Buyers turn to search engines like Google for their every whim, so it’s essential to understand the keywords and phrases they use when looking to solve their pain points.
 After all, they can’t make a purchase from your business if they can’t find you first.